nikitajadet/OCT-image-processing/README.md

 deepest_scan_analysis.m: Extracts foveal depth, retinal thickness at the foveal pit, parafoveal retinal thicknesses, and the thickness of 12 distinct retinal layers from the deepest scan identified by the find_deepest_scan.m function.

 extract_retinal_thickness.m: Extracts the thickness of 12 separate retinal layers and converts the measurements to micrometers.

+extract_required_thresholds.m: Interpolates visual field thresholds from a predefined coordinate grid and aligns them with specific positions in an OCT image to correlate retinal parameters with visual sensitivity.